An Illustrated and Cross-Referenced Glossary of

 PATELLIFORM Shaped like a human knee cap or patella; = PATELLATE.
 See other gastropod shapes.

-PLANISPIRAL Coiled in a single plane; loosely used also with DISCOIDAL shells having asymmetrical sides; see also: MULTISPIRAL; LENTICULAR.
+PLANISPIRAL Coiled in a single plane; loosely used also with DISCOIDAL shells having asymmetrical sides; see also: LENTICULAR.
 See other gastropod shapes.

 PUPIFORM Shaped like members of the genus Pupilla [Pupillidae].
 See other gastropod shapes.